b0x1/microservice-architecture/README.md

 A Maven archetype to bootstrap a Microservice based on Wildfly Swarm.

-In collaboration with [@cchet](https://github.com/cchet), who has written most of the code this archetype is based on.
+In collaboration with [@cchet](https://github.com/cchet), who has written most of the code this project is based on.

 - The Maven archetype is in the folder [archetype](./archetype) and
 - Openshift scripts and templates to bootstrap an cloud environment with a